Castra Alteium: Fortifications

-Since the terrain dropped off sharply to the north, it was carefully measured in the late 4th century AD and planned in detail.
+Since the terrain dropped off sharply to the north, it was carefully surveyed and leveled in the late 4th century AD and planned in detail.
 Finds of coins and stamped tiles point to the years between 367 and 370 AD.
-The square floor plan, slightly skewed toward the northwest in order to the inclusion of a break in the slope to the north, measured 163.4 × 159 m and covered an area of 2 × 6 ha.
+The square floor plan, slightly skewed toward the northwest in order to the include a terrace to the north, measured 163.4 × 159 m and covered an area of 2 × 6 ha.
 The camp showed the typical features of late Roman fortifications prevailing since the 3rd century.
 Its corners were rounded and reinforced with cantilevered towers.
 Inside, there was no intervallum, instead, all barracks and workshops - with the exception of the headquarters building - were set directly to the defensive wall to save space.
 The wall itself had deep foundations to hinder undermining during sieges.
 Corner, intermediate, and gate towers extended into the glacis.
-The water supply was ensured by three wells, on the north-western, southern, and south-westerm corners.
+The water supply was ensured by three wells, on the north-western, southern, and southwestern corners.
 The courtyard was kept dry by an elaborate drainage system, which drained in the moat.
 Structurally almost identical camps were located at Bad Kreuznach and Horbourg.
 For the water supply, the fort had several wells, including a 14 m deep, two-phase well in the courtyard.
 Phase 1 was bordered by a puteal, of which remains were found.
 In addition, a gravel filling was spread around this area to help keep it dry.

 Three usage periods can be distinguished: